 Family history plays a role in your chance of getting AMD.
 There are over 20 genes that increase your chances of developing AMD.
 If people in your family have had AMD and have passed these genes on to you, your risk is higher.
 Genes are far from the only factor that causes AMD but knowing you have them can motivate you to reduce the other factors related to lifestyle choices.
 Do a survey of your older family members’ eye conditions to see if you might be at a higher risk.

 6. Stop Smoking

 People who smoke cigarettes double their risk of developing AMD.
 Those who already have the early stages of AMD will speed up its progression by smoking cigarettes.
-One study even states that smokers are four times more likely to develop AMD than non-smokers.
+Smoking greatly increases your risk of developing AMD and other eye conditions.
 The best tip for this risk factor is to avoid smoking in the first place and quit if you’ve already started.
-Not only does it increase your chances of AMD, it increases your chances of other eye issues like cataracts and glaucoma.
+Smoking is never a good idea for a variety of reasons, but protecting your vision is a vital one.

 7. Balance Your Blood Pressure

 Healthy eyes and vision depend on the ability of your blood to flow to all the important parts of your eyes.
 If there’s a block in your blood vessels, like a cholesterol build-up, the blood flow is impeded which leads to damage in your eyes.
 High or low blood pressure can also affect your eyes and increase your risk of developing AMD.
 One key step of prevention is keeping your blood pressure and cholesterol levels in check.
 You can do this by avoiding foods high in cholesterol (like bacon and eggs), exercising, not smoking cigarettes, and reducing stress.

 8. Protect Your Eyes from UV Radiation and Blue Light